 Booktype is an editing and production suite for writers – it supports collaboration and exports to XHTML, epub, mobi and PDF.
 It uses a database and can be installed locally on Linux and MacOSX or on a server in the net.
 As with Bibisco the show stopper for me is that you can only see and move chapters around but not shift one scene to a different chapter.

 This is very young software (v.
 0.3.0), and still rather buggy (it doesn’t resize vertically on any of my computers – so I have to drag the window if I want to see what’s at the bottom) – but it has absolutely everything I need.
 Keep an eye on it!

-Update 2018: latest version (v.
-0.6.0) looks far more stable.
-Haven’t had a good look at it yet, but from a quick test drive I can say I’m impressed.
+Update 2020: latest version (v.
+0.11.0) is far more stable.
+Haven’t had a good look at it yet, but from a quick test drive I can say I’m very impressed.

 Layouting was actually done by my publishers in LibreOffice.
 Word processors have become so sophisticated (dealing with technicalities like registry, kerning, hyphenation and ligatures) that they can now do a really good job of layouting, certainly well enough for a novel which is made up of words and few images!
 Usual caveat: this doesn’t mean that anyone can produce a good looking document with LibreOffice – you still need to know your design basics!